pinnacleapi/pinnacleapi-documentation/GettingStarted.md

 ##### Step 4 – Call Place Parlay Bet

-Construct a list of legs using lineId values from Get Parlay Lines response and specify roundRobbinOptions out of those returned in Get Parlay Lines response.
+Construct a list of legs using lineId values from Get Parlay Lines response and specify roundRobinOptions out of those returned in Get Parlay Lines response.

 #### Teaser Bet